Nacala Logistics Corridor

 The Nacala Logistics Corridor is a logistical mega-enterprise for connecting areas in Southeast Africa, which includes the creation and management of railways, highways, ports and airports, which directly serve Mozambique and Malawi, and indirectly to Zambia and Zimbabwe.

-The main focus is the transport of coal from mines in western Mozambique east to the port of Nacala via Malawi.
+The primary focus is the transport of coal from mines in western Mozambique east to the port of Nacala via Malawi.
 The enterprise included both construction of new trackage and the rebuilding of existing lines.

 In 2010, Brazilian mining company Vale purchased majority ownership in Nacala railway (Mozambique) and Malawian railroad Central East African Railways as the beginning phase of a project to develop rail access from the deepwater port at Nacala to the company's mines near Moatize, Mozambique.
 In December 2011, Vale contracted with the government of Malawi to rebuild trackage in the country and construct 136 km of new railroad from Cambulatsissi on the western border of Malawi to Nkaya, where it would connect with the existing line.
 In July 2012, Vale entered into a partnership with Mozambican state company Mozambique Ports and Railways (CFM) to improve the existing CDN line—formally named the Nacala Logistics Corridor, the name eventually ended up referring to the entire project in both countries.
 To this end, mining company Vale, CFM and Malawi companies agreed on the creation of the Northern Development Corridor Society (CLIN) joint venture to manage the logistics equipment in the Nacala Corridor.